Source for population of Scotland:

 Scottish mid-year population estimates are National Statistics.

-Data is published on this website (http://www.gro-scotland.gov.uk/) and are also available from SNS (www.sns.gov.uk) and summarised in the High Level Summary: http://www.gro-scotland.gov.uk/statistics/at-a-glance/high-level-summary-of-statistics-trends/index.html
+Data is published on this website (http://www.nrscotland.gov.uk/) and are summarised in the High Level Summary: http://www.nrscotland.gov.uk/statistics-and-data/statistics/stats-at-a-glance/high-level-summary-of-statistics-trends

-Estimates are usually published annually in April of the following year so mid-2014 estimates will be published in April 2015 and mid-2017 estimates should be published in April 2018.
+Estimates are usually published annually in April of the following year so mid-2017 estimates will be published in April 2018 and mid-2018 estimates should be published in April 2019.

 The estimates for mid-2002 onwards are based on the 2011 Census.
 The estimates for mid-2002 to mid-2010 were revised on 17 December 2013 to take into account the results from the 2011 Census.
 Previously the estimates for mid-2002 to mid-2010 were based on the 2001 Census.
-More information on the differences between the old and revised estimates can be found on the NRS website (http://www.gro-scotland.gov.uk/statistics/theme/population/estimates/mid-year/index.html).
+More information on the differences between the old and revised estimates can be found on the NRS website (http://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/population/population-estimates/mid-year-population-estimates).
+The estimates for mid-2012, mid-2013 and mid-2014 were revised on 28 April 2016 to correct errors affecting the age distribution of the population, the total population of Scotland for these years did not change.

 Scottish population estimates are produced using the demographic cohort component method.
 The estimates are based on the most recent census.
 Each year the population is 'aged on' one year (that is, the 0 year olds become 1 year olds and so on), the number of births in the year are added, the number of deaths subtracted and adjustments made for estimated migration (based on the best proxy sources available) and other changes in special populations.